-Formula 1 Replaces All of Its Postponed Races With Virtual Grand Prix
+Formula 1 Replaces All of Its Postponed Races With Virtual Grands Prix

 The Bahrain Virtual Grand Prix is happening this weekend.